LOVE IS JUST A FOUR LETTER WORD

 who call me looking for "healing," reject it as soon as

-they discover that emotional growth is part of this process.
+they discover that emotional growth is an integral part of this

+process.
 Growth brings change, and change is terrifying to them.
-Thus, they

-generally remain pitiful seekers of something they cannot
+Thus, they generally remain pitiful, tireless seekers of

 are extremely insecure.
 They'll act-out their ambivalent